hmsayem/Online-Sudoku-Solver/README.md

 ### How it works?

-It works with backtracking algorithm.Backtracking is simply reverting back to the previous step or solution as soon as we determine that our current solution cannot be continued into a complete one.
+It works with backtracking algorithm.
+Backtracking is simply reverting back to the previous step or solution as soon as we determine that our current solution cannot be continued into a complete one.

 #### Algorithm: